jukkhop/kahvilat/docs/02-infrastructure.md

 ### Backend

-The backend is deployed to AWS ECS via CircleCI.
+The backend is Dockerized and deployed to AWS ECS using CircleCI.

 The pipeline works roughly as follows: